strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 ### Conclusion

 RxJS and polling is a match made in heaven.
-There a number of different ways to implement polling which all have there tradeoffs.
+There a number of different ways to implement polling which all have there trade offs.
 Understanding the differences between the ones described above will get you a long way.